Culinary Experience of Cusco Peru

 Peru is nearly always ranked number one of the top culinary destinations in South America.
 With influences from their many different climates and cultural mix, from Lima to Cusco.

 Cusco is a region known for many things, most famously the great Machu Picchu.
 However, their cuisine is world renowned, giving birth to some the world´s most famous chefs like Gaston Acurio and Virgilion Martinez among others.
-In this blog we focus on the variable and very distinct soups offered in Cusco.
-We have included soups like aguadito de pollo, caldo de gallina, sopa de quinua, sopa a la minuta, adobo de cerdo and the adventurous caldo de cabeza.
+Here we focus on the variable and very distinct soups offered in Cusco.
+We have included soups like aguadito de pollo, caldo de gallina, sopa de quinua, sopa a la minuta and the adventurous caldo de cabeza.

 Peruvian soups are always guaranteed to be packed full of flavor.
 Their broths are slowly simmered with vegetables, herbs and spices.
 You will find these creative concoctions in many restaurants around town.
 Glamping Peru Treks during their multiple day hikes, serve a variety of these rich, heartwarming and freshly made soups as part of their multiple course meals.
 Ask for a side of Aji if you enjoy a bit of a kick in your food.